- What are fibroid?

 10- Pregnancy complications

 However, your prognosis will depend on the size and location of your fibroid.
 Fibroid may not need treatment if they are small or do not produce symptoms.
 If you are pregnant and have fibroid, or become pregnant and have fibroid, your physician will carefully monitor your condition.
 In most cases, fibroid do not cause problems during pregnancy if they are not in a threat location.
-Speak with your doctor if you expect to become pregnant and have fibroid.

 HOW ARE FIBROID DIAGNOSED?